 Aubrey: Are you mad ?

-Pascal: No, that's awesome!
+Pascal: Nah, don't worry.
 You did exactly the right thing.
 That's exactly what a wife is supposed to do: know better than her stupid husband.
 Thank you.

 And started my relationship with customer grade boost packages.